Disability Support > Advocacy near

 Updated within the last 3 months.

-The Home & Community-Based Services that ResCare offers are focused on helping individuals stay in their personal homes rather than moving to a Group Home or Large ICF for care.
-We meet the needs of people with Intellectual and Developmental Disabilities (IDD) by offering medical support and daily living support in the setting of their choosing.
+The Home & Community-Based Services that ResCare offers are focused on helping individuals stay in their homes rather than moving to a Group Home or Large ICF for care.
+We meet the needs of people with Intellectual and Developmental Disabilities (IDD) by offering medical and daily living support wherever they choose.

-Individuals who seek Home & Community-Based Services can choose which services they need that best fit their unique abilities.
+Individuals seeking Home and Community-Based Services can choose which services they need that best fit their unique abilities.

 These services can include: